 - 1. Develop program level student learning outcomes.
 Program level student learning outcomes are the knowledge, skills and values that students graduating from this program should possess.
 Generally, faculty meets with an advisory group to develop program level student learning outcomes.
 The advisory group consists of disciplinary experts, industry leaders, external faculty, and others with knowledge of the field.
 In disciplines with disciplinary accreditation, such as veterinary technology, the accrediting body determines what the student learning outcomes will be.
 Programs generally have 15 to 20 program level student learning outcomes, although this can be variable.
 The process used to develop program level student learning outcomes should be documented and the results should be reevaluated on a regular basis.
 The Academic Program Review Policy establishes the standards and procedures for review of program learning outcomes. - 2.
 Assign program level student learning outcomes to specific courses at the college.
 A curriculum map or matrix has been developed to clearly document courses that are utilized to assess program level student learning outcomes, which is provided in Appendix 1. - 3.
 Faculty teaching individual courses are responsible for the student learning outcomes that have been assigned to their courses.
 Faculty may decide to add additional student learning outcomes at their discretion.
-Each course should generally have two student learning outcomes per credit (for example, a three credit course would have six student learning outcomes) although this may be variable, based on instructor needs.
+Each course should generally have two student learning outcomes per credit (for example, a three credit course would have six student learning outcomes) although this may

+- be variable, based on instructor needs.
 Course level student learning outcomes should be listed in the syllabus for each course. - 4.
 Faculty is responsible for selecting activities and facilitating an environment that results in student attainment of the student learning outcomes.
-Often, this involves activities such as lectures, assigned readings, laboratory activities, appropriate demonstrations, course discussions, student projects, guest lecturers, etc.

-- 5. Faculty identify one objective, direct measure for each student learning outcome and a benchmark of success for each outcome.
+Often, this involves activities such as lectures, assigned readings, laboratory activities, appropriate demonstrations, course discussions, student projects, guest lecturers, etc. - 5.
+Faculty identify one objective, direct measure for each student learning outcome and a benchmark of success for each outcome.
 Often faculty use rubrics to assess student learning outcomes.
 A rubric is defined as a document that articulates the expectations for an assignment by listing the criteria, or what counts, and describing levels of quality from excellent to poor. - 6.
 An indirect measure of each student learning outcome will be determined by asking for student feedback on student learning outcomes attainment as part of the course evaluation process.
 A report is generated each semester summarizing the results of this indirect assessment of student learning outcomes.
 Division chairs will meet with faculty and discuss intervention strategies for those student learning outcomes with an average indirect measure below 3.0 on a five-point scale. - 7.
 Each semester, faculty report student learning outcomes assessment.
 The report conforms to the college template (Appendix 2) and contains: - a.
 The list of student learning outcomes by course - b.
 The assessment measure used for each student-learning outcome - c.
 Assessment results student progress towards achieving the student learning outcome - d.
 An explanation of how the results are used to improve student learning in subsequent semesters. - 8.
 SLO reports are due by January 15 for fall semester courses and by June 1 for spring semester courses.
 All assessment plans and summary reports are available on the NCTA assessment webpage http://ncta.unl.edu/assesment - 9.
-The course reports are compiled and submitted to the division chair as part of the faculty member's annual evaluation process. - 10.
-Division chairs evaluate student learning outcomes results and assist faculty in improving outcomes, if necessary.
-Division chairs may direct faculty to the NCTA Assessment Committee for additional assistance. - 11.
-The NCTA Assessment Committee will be responsible for developing an annual report which documents the number of SLO's assessed and the percentage of courses which were assessed for SLO's.
-This document will be maintained on the assessment webpage. - 12.
-NCTA academic divisions will provide a summary report describing assessment procedures, summaries documenting success of student achievement of program learning outcomes, and recommendations to improve student learning by July 15 of each year. (see Appendix 3 NCTA Annual Assessment Timeline)
+The course reports are compiled and submitted to the Director of Academic Services as part of the faculty member's annual evaluation process. - 10.
+NCTA's Assessment Committee will provide a summary report describing assessment procedures, summaries documenting success of student achievement of program learning outcomes, and recommendations to improve student learning by July 15 of each year. (see Appendix 3 NCTA Annual Assessment Timeline)